 Not sure if you should do it yourself or if you’ll need a plumber?
 Before you turn off the water supply check out this post, we’ll share some of the tips that will help you replace your faucet.

 If you decide to tackle this project yourself make sure what you purchase will fit.

 Here is what you need to know:

 - Does your sink have 1, 2, or 3 holes for the faucet

 - Is it center set or widespread

-Before you start this project make sure you have the time to complete it.
+Make sure you have the time to complete the project.
 Depending on your skill level it would take an hour, a few hours, a day, or even a weekend to change your faucet.

 Here is a summary of the steps to follow to change your faucets yourself:

 - Turn off the water supply